-Martha White Southern Cornbread is an easy cornbread recipe with just 6 ingredients that makes a classic homemade cornbread with buttermilk.
+Martha White’s Southern Cornbread is an easy cornbread recipe.
+A classic homemade cornbread with buttermilk that isn’t too sweet!
+Try today!

-Southern Cornbread is different than the cornbread you find in most restaurants.
-This cornbread is not sweet, it is distinctly corn flavored and generally used in stuffing recipes.
-The other great thing about it though?
-It tastes like what you’d want a real homemade cornbread to taste like instead of a corn muffin.
+Southern Cornbread is different from the cornbread you find in most restaurants, and I think that’s what makes it a fan favorite.
+It is not sweet but distinctly corn-flavored and generally used in stuffing recipes.
+The other great thing about it is that it tastes like what you’d want a real homemade cornbread to taste like, instead of a corn muffin.

 Ingredients